WelGeen/be_creative-Interactive-Poster/README.md

 ## ✂️ Remix it!

 Feel free to clone, break, remix and reimagine.
-That's what creativity is all about.
+That's what creativity is all about:)

----

-Zou je willen dat ik er ook een `index.html` of `js` bestand bij schrijf als voorbeeld?